Ariel Kallner: Early life and education

-Kallner was born into a secular family in Haifa, the oldest of three brothers, and attended the Hebrew Reali School.
+Kallner was born into a secular family in Haifa on 5 July 1980, the oldest of three brothers, and attended the Hebrew Reali School.

 His national service in the Israel Defense Forces saw him serve as a combat medic in the Golani Brigade, during which time he became religious.
 He subsequently attended the Technion and earned an MBA at the University of Haifa.